Poppy Build Guide by FinalFan

 Here is a map I really like of suggested warding places.
 (Made by lilpwninprincess.
 To briefly explain the colors, bigger open circle = more important, filled-in red circle = late game and situational.)

 A more detailed warding guide, and more ward placement suggestions, can be found here.

 Basically, whatever lane you're in, ward the bush by the river whenever you can.
 If you are the AD carry and your support is dumb and doesn't want to do it or just forgets to buy a ward, get one!
-Even if it doesn't save your life, knowing the jungler isn't there will make you more confident in getting last hits and harassing the enemy.
+Even if it doesn't save your life, knowing the enemy jungler isn't lurking nearby will make you more confident in getting last hits and harassing the enemy.
 If you're jungling, get wards and fill any holes you see that could let the enemy gank someone or steal your buffs.

 As an example, suppose you're blue team (bottom nexus) and top lane, and you're winning your lane.
 Consider getting two wards instead of one, to ward the enemy's triangle bush and an area further down the river.
 This will let you push the lane without putting you at much greater risk of ganking.

 This section will discuss champs that I find particularly troublesome to face as Poppy, and also champs that I routinely wipe the floor with.
 This may not necessarily be a universal experience of Poppy players -- I find Darius very difficult to play against, though I sometimes do win, while other players swear Poppy can reliably beat Darius in lane.
 Bear this in mind when reading this section.